 By embracing stress as supportive rather than distressing, you can feel confident and thrive instead of feeling overwhelmed and stuck.

 You can choose to make peace with the stress in your life so that you can expand and feel the body’s experience of joy instead of feeling constricted and deal with the harmful effects of chronic stress.

 I hope you’re thinking, ok, yes, I’m ready.
 What do I do?

-There are 3 specific practices from yoga philosophy that are a potent yet surprisingly simple method for making peace with stress and transforming demanding life circumstances into catalysts for growth that I’ll be sharing soon.
+There are 3 specific practices from yoga philosophy that are a potent yet surprisingly simple method for making peace with stress and transforming demanding life circumstances into catalysts for growth that you can learn about in my webinar.

 - Notice when you’re feeling overwhelmed, frustrated, stressed or are otherwise struggling.